dvilaverde/secure-agent-monitor/README.md

 # Summary

-The goal is to provide real time monitoring of a Informatica Secure Agent running the a licensed Process Engine package.
+The goal is to provide real time monitoring of a Informatica® Secure Agent running the a licensed Process Engine package.

 ![Dashboard](screenshots/grafana-view.png)